Key Points

 Example: In a hospital, different staff members have varying levels of access to patient information.
 Doctors can access full patient records, including medical history, medications, and lab results.
 Nurses have access only to the information needed for administering medication and taking vital signs.
 Administrative staff can access only billing and scheduling information.
 By using RBAC, the hospital ensures that staff members have access only to the information necessary for their roles, protecting sensitive patient data.

-Time-based Access Control
+Time-Based Access Control

 Time-based access control restricts network access based on predefined time windows.
 For example, employees might only have access during business hours, while certain critical systems could be accessible 24/7.
-This approach enhances security by reducing the likelihood of unauthorized access outside of designated times, thereby aligning network solutions with organizational security policies.
+This approach enhances security by reducing the likelihood of unauthorized access outside of designated times, thereby aligning network access control solutions with organizational security policies.

 Example: A financial firm restricts access to its trading systems to business hours (9 AM to 5 PM) for most employees.
 However, IT and security staff have 24/7 access to monitor and maintain system integrity.
 During non-business hours, trading systems are inaccessible to regular employees, significantly reducing the risk of unauthorized trading activities or breaches during off-hours.